 Dear friends and family,

-Hannah is currently taking Jazz dance lessons in Oakbank for the second year in a row.
+Hannah continues taking Jazz dance lessons in Oakbank for the third year in a row.
 She plays the flute in school band, and enjoys taking photographs.
-She loves to craft.
+She likes to draw and doodle.
+Hannah played on the school volleyball team this year.
+She also sings on our youth music team at church.

 Liza continues to work part-time at the church as our office administrator and book-keeper, and she also does a fabulous job of leading our children’s ministry.
 She did another Vacation Bible School for kids in the summer.
-She still plays the piano at home all the time, which I enjoy listening to.
-This coming March we will be celebrating our 20th wedding anniversary!
+This year, she got involved with a new business called Thirty-One, selling bags and other products as an independent consultant.

 This Christmas season, we are praying that you and your family would experience the good tidings of great joy and peace that the birth of Jesus the Saviour is all about!